langtech-bsc/rl_salamandra_alignment_docs/_sources/usage.rst.txt

     $ rl_salamandra_mn5 config.yaml --no_evaluation

-This will create the training and evaluation jobs for slurm, but it will **only** submit the training jobs.
+This will create the training and evaluation jobs for SLURM, but it will **only** submit the training jobs.
 This may be useful when the evaluation queue is long, or when you want to make a quick experiment.

 ---------------
 Subexperiments